-Current treatment for breast cancer in the United States involves a combination of therapies including surgery, radiation, hormonal therapy, and chemotherapy based on stage (0 to IV) and status of estrogen receptor (ER), progesterone receptor (PR), and HER2.
-Clinical staging using the American Joint Committee on Cancer (AJCC) TNM system guides treatment and informs prognosis (Table 1).
-In this system, stage grouping is based on tumor size (T), lymph node involvement (L), and presence of metastasis (M).
+Current treatment for breast cancer in the United States involves a combination of therapies including surgery, radiation, hormonal therapy, and chemotherapy based on stage (0 to IV) and status of estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (HER2).35 Clinical staging using the American Joint Committee on Cancer (AJCC) TNM system guides treatment and informs prognosis (Table 1).36 In this system, stage grouping is based on tumor size (T), lymph node involvement (L), and presence of metastasis (M).
 Main categories are expressed as DCIS (stage 0), localized (Stage I, IIA, IIB, or T3, N1, M0), locally advanced or regional (Stage III), and metastatic disease (Stage IV).
-Survival varies by stage, and the 5-year relative survival rates for breast cancer in the United States are 99 percent with localized, 84 percent with regional, and 23 percent with metastatic disease.
+Survival varies by stage, and the 5-year relative survival rates for breast cancer in the United States are 99 percent with localized, 84 percent with regional, and 23 percent with metastatic disease.9

 Treatment regimens are highly individualized according to each patient's clinical status and preferences (Table 2).
-In addition, many patients are recruited to clinical trials.
+In addition, many patients are recruited to clinical trials of new regimens.
 Surgical therapies for DCIS and localized and regional invasive cancer include lumpectomy or total mastectomy with or without reconstruction.
 Surgery also involves sentinel lymph node biopsy for selected cases of DCIS, axillary node staging for localized disease, and axillary node dissection for regional disease.
 Surgical therapy is performed in only selected cases of metastatic disease.
 Radiation therapy generally follows surgery.
 Whole breast radiation may be added to lumpectomy for DCIS, localized, and regional disease.
 Radiation to the lymph nodes and chest wall, if involved, may be indicated for localized and regional disease.

 Endocrine treatment is recommended for ER-positive patients at all stages.
-Usual regimens include 5 years of tamoxifen for DCIS, 10 years of extended adjuvant hormonal therapy (tamoxifen with or without aromatase inhibitors) for localized and regional disease, and additional regimens for metastatic disease.
-Premenopausal ER-positive patients with metastatic disease may also consider ovarian ablation or suppression.
+Usual regimens include 5 years of tamoxifen for DCIS, 10 years of extended adjuvant hormonal therapy (tamoxifen with or without aromatase inhibitors) for localized and regional disease, and additional regimens for metastatic disease.^{35,37} Premenopausal ER-positive patients with metastatic disease may also consider ovarian ablation or suppression.

-Systemic neoadjuvant/adjuvant chemotherapy for invasive cancer is determined by ER, PR, and HER2 status, and predictive tests for chemotherapy benefit.
-Chemotherapy is given after surgery for localized disease.
-Patients with regional disease generally receive chemotherapy before or after breast surgery and incorporate 1 year of Herceptin.
-Chemotherapy for metastatic disease involves more complicated regimens depending on receptor status, tumor biology, and initial responses.35,38-40
+Systemic neoadjuvant/adjuvant chemotherapy for invasive cancer is determined by ER, PR, and HER2 status, and predictive tests for chemotherapy benefit.^{38,39} Chemotherapy is given after surgery for localized disease.
+Patients with regional disease generally receive chemotherapy before or after breast surgery and incorporate one year of trastuzumab (Herceptin).
+Chemotherapy for metastatic disease involves more complicated regimens depending on receptor status, tumor biology, and initial responses.^{35,38-40}